Titushky: Etymology

+Radio Liberty described titushky as "burly guys dressed in sports wear who act as agents provocateurs.
+They crack down on protesters or provoke clashes with the aim of tarnishing peaceful protests".

 Activity

 In January 2014, a former head of the Security Service of Ukraine, General Palivoda, stated "Titushki are actively used by the government in local standoffs with people.
 These are groups of provocateurs who get paid and these are mostly people without steady moral principles and very poor people who desperately need some money.
 They are not bandits nor prisoners nor criminals.
 Often they don't even know who gathered them and what they will have to do.
 They understand what they got involved in only after they find themselves in the middle of some action."
 However, Vyacheslav Veremiy, a Vesti Reporter journalist traveling to Euromaidan, was pulled out of his car by a Titushky squad and shot to death point-blank from a concealed gun, indicating more than just a happenstance action.
 Veremiy's killing was confirmed on Wednesday 19 February 2014 at 6.45 am.

-According to What's On magazine, Titushky openly fired live ammunition on 18 February 2014, resulting in the death at least one protester at the scene near the Supreme Court building in Kyiv.
-On the same day, some 200 Titushky men, dressed as Maidan defence units with green helmets and shields, joined Berkut troops and beat protesters on Velyka Zhytomerska using bats and iron pipes.
+According to What's On magazine, Titushky openly fired live ammunition on 18 February 2014, resulting in the death of at least one protester at the scene near the Supreme Court building in Kyiv.
+On the same day, some 200 Titushky men, dressed as Maidan defence units with green helmets and shields, joined Berkut troops and beat protesters on Velyka Zhytomyrska street using bats and iron pipes.
 Titushky also blocked a polling station in Mykolaiv during the presidential election amidst pro-Russian unrest in Ukraine in the early stages of the Russo-Ukrainian War, on 25 May 2014.
-After 2014, accused of collaboration with Yanukovych, Titushky quickly disappeared from Ukraine, with many finding themselves arrested or fleeing to Russia.